Ruslan-B/FFmpeg.AutoGen/README.md

 ##Usage

-Example of usage video decoding with frame extraction included in FFmpeg.AutoGen.Example project.
+Example of usage video decoding and conversion with raw frame extraction included in FFmpeg.AutoGen.Example project.

-Before run an application set environment variable variable ```LD_LIBRARY_PATH``` to folder with FFmpeg library binaries.
-As an option they also can be in application folder.

 - on Windows:
 Precompiled shared libraries can be downloaded from [Zeranoe FFmpeg builds](http://ffmpeg.zeranoe.com/builds/).